Court releases partially redacted affidavit for Mar-a-Lago search - NewsBreak

 “Several of the documents also contained what appears to be FPOTUS’s handwritten notes,” the affidavit says.

+The FBI special agent who drafted the affidavit wrote they wanted the documents requesting the search sealed by the court because the documents federal agents wanted to search for were part of an ongoing investigation.

+“Premature disclosure of the contents of this affidavit and related documents may have a significant and negative impact on the continuing investigation and may severely jeopardize its effectiveness by allowing criminal parties an opportunity to flee, destroy evidence (stored electronically and otherwise), change patterns of behavior, and notify criminal confederates,” the FBI special agent wrote.

-Trump first announced the FBI had received a search warrant to search Mar-a-Lago on Aug.
-8 by releasing a statement that evening.
+Trump first announced the FBI searched Mar-a-Lago on Aug.
+8 by publicly releasing a statement that evening.

+Republicans were furious with the FBI for searching the property, with many demanding the Justice Department release more information.

 U.S. Attorney General Merrick Garland made a brief public statement on Aug.
 11 to say the Department of Justice would ask a judge to unseal the search warrant and the property receipt, which briefly explains what the FBI confiscated during their search.